-The 2015 Network and Distributed System Security (NDSS) Symposium will be hosted February 8-11, 2015 at the Catamaran Resort Hotel and Spa in San Diego, California.
+The Network and Distributed System Security Symposium 2016 will be held 21-24 February 2016 at Catamaran Resort Hotel & Spa in San Diego, California.

 Leaders in CyberSecurity

 The Network and Distributed System Security Symposium fosters information exchange among researchers and practitioners of network and distributed system security.
 The target audience includes those interested in practical aspects of network and distributed system security, with a focus on actual system design and implementation.
 A major goal is to encourage and enable the Internet community to apply, deploy, and advance the state of available network and distributed systems security technology.

 - Operations and Security Managers

 Attendance is limited to foster maximum exchange of information and ideas.